Léon Blum: Socialist leader

+During the Ethiopian crisis, Blum supported the League of Nations and harshly criticised Benito Mussolini for his invasion of Ethiopia launched on 3 October 1935.
+Blum was very critical of Laval's foreign policy for seeking an alliance with Italy, which led to Laval being opposed to the League of Nations imposing oil sanctions on Italy.
+As a permanent veto-holding member of the League Council (the executive council of the League), the threat of a French veto led to the sanctions that were imposed on Italy being watered down, and oil (which Italy lacked) was never included in the sanctions lists of material forbidden to Italy.
+Blum was strongly against the Hoare–Laval Pact in December 1935 that essentially rewarded Mussolini for invading Ethiopia, and his speeches in the Chamber helped to bring down Laval's government, something that Laval never forgave him for.
+The failure of the League of Nations sanctions against Italy marked the beginning of a change in Blum's views about rearmament as he was forced to concede that sanctions did not always work, and that in face of aggression military force was justified as a means of self-defense.

 Popular Front government of 1936–1940

 Blum was elected as Deputy for Narbonne in 1929, and was re-elected in 1932 and 1936.
 In 1933, he expelled Marcel Déat, Pierre Renaudel, and other neosocialists from the SFIO.
 Political circumstances changed in 1934, when the rise of German dictator Adolf Hitler and fascist riots in Paris caused Stalin and the French Communists to change their policy.
 In 1935 all the parties of left and centre formed the Popular Front.
 France had not successfully recovered from the worldwide economic depression, wages had fallen and the working class demanded reforms.
 The Popular Front won a sweeping victory in June 1936.
 The Popular Front won a solid majority with 386 seats out of 608.
 For the first time, the Socialists won more seats than the Radicals; they formed an effective coalition.
 As Socialist leader Blum became Prime Minister of France and the first socialist to hold that office, he formed a cabinet that included 20 Socialists, 13 Radicals and two Socialist Republicans.
 The Communists won 15 percent of the vote, and 12 percent of the seats.
 They supported the government, although they refused to take any cabinet positions.
 For the first time, the cabinet included three women in minor roles, even though women were not able to vote.
+Blum had long been accused by his critics within the Socialist Party of avoiding the responsibility of power as he was accursed of wanting to be the leader of a perpetual opposition party rather than compromising his principles, leading Blum to give a speech that he had decided to embrace the responsibility of office to achieve the social change he had long promised.